clairedn/cuda_multimulti_DDM/README.md

     ```bash
     python gui.py
     ```
-3.  **Follow the prompts:** The script will guide you through providing paths to the video and parameter files, setting the number of frames, and configuring all optional analysis, fitting, and plotting parameters.
+3.  **Follow the prompts:** It will guide you through providing paths to the video and parameter files, setting the number of frames, and configuring all optional analysis, fitting, and plotting parameters.
 Pressing Enter at a prompt often accepts the default value shown in brackets `[]`.

 ## Pipeline Scripts Overview